davidsantiago/clojure-hbase/README.markdown

 ## Status

-Very immature, barely tested.
+Basic unit tests passing.
+No known bugs.
 Bug reports and input welcome.

 ## Lately...

+Added basic unit tests.
 Added a first cut at most of the Admin functions.
-Untested so far.

-## Upcoming

-* Some sort of unit test situation.

 ## License